OpenArchive/save-dweb-backend/README.md

 ## Radmap:

 - get veilid building and running inside backend class
+    - Pass storage location in the constructor
+    - Add veilid instance as property of backend struct (in a box?)
+    - Tie veilid to the lifetime of the backend
+    - Stop veilid node in stop method
+    - For the test find a way to make the storage ephemeral, e.g. make a path in `/tmp`, maybe use a utility
 - create groups and publish to veilid with name, read name from keypair
 - create data repo with name and advertise to dht/read name back
 - add own repo to group, list known repos, get their names